 - Instead of paying for the tour of Westminster Abbey, you can just attend one of the church services for free.
 You’ll enter through the same doors that Kate did when she and William got married there (!!!).
 If you’re not a big church goer, I recommend attending Evensong, which is a choral performance.
 You can’t take photos, but just looking up at the ceiling is well worth it.

-- If you want to visit Parliament, you can actually get a pass online to attend a debate in the House of Commons.
+- If you want to visit Parliament, you can tour the Palace of Westminster and Houses of Parliament.
+Or you can actually get a pass online to attend a debate in the House of Commons.
 I did this back in 2012 and it was a very cool experience and inside look.
 Plus, it’s free!